rugvedmhatre/rugvedmhatre.github.io/index.md

 ## I'm Currently Studying...
 - Advanced Hardware Design
-- High Performance Machine Learning
+- Machine Learning for Cyber-security
 - Real-time Embedded Systems

 ## Here are a few things I have worked on...